Wrocław – castle on Ostrów Tumski

 The Romanesque castle from the late twelfth to the mid-thirteenth century consisted of a three-sided wood and earth ramparts in which numerous buildings stood, with the most important ones grouped in the northern part of the courtyard.
 They were: a Romanesque palace – keep, an eighteen-sided court chapel next to it, and a Benedictine, later Premnstratensian abbey situated in the eastern corner.
 Due to the location of the gates on the west and south-eastern sides, and the road running through the castle, it can be assumed that the remaining part of the courtyard served economic functions, subject to residential and representative buildings in the north.

 In the thirties of the thirteenth century, in the western part of the castle, the construction of a late-Romanesque chapel on a cruciform plan was begun, built of bricks in the opus emplectum technique.
 It had massive walls 1.4 meters thick in the nave, 1.2 meters in the chancel and 1.7 meters in the apses.
 The nave had a spread of about 15.5 meters and sides were alternately shorter and longer.
 Three quadrilateral apses adjoined to the short sides, and from the north-east a square chancel, also closed with an apse.
 The interior vault was supported by four pillars forming a circular aisle surrounding the elevated and certainly illuminated from above central nave.
-The architecture of the chapel is unique in Poland, and the nearest stylistically castles chapel in Legnica has a less complex form, although a richer sculptural decor.
+The massive walls, as for a sacral building, and the depression in the floor would indicate a two-story nave, and the slight irregularity of the western apse would indicate the stairs leading to the gallery.
+The architecture of the chapel was unique in Poland, and the nearest stylistically castles chapel in Legnica has a less complex form, although a richer sculptural decor.

 In the 13th-14th century, the entire north side of the area was limited by a residential building and a chapel.
 On the other sides, the castle area was surrounded by a brick wall about 8-9 meters high.
 It surrounded an inner, main irregular courtyard of about 30 x 50 meters, adjoining the abbey from the east, from the west adjoining to the second courtyard with an economic function, and from the south to an area with a garden and buildings of the castle crew or auxiliary buildings.
 There were two gates in the walls: Water Gate from the west and Castle Gate leading to the eastern remaining part of Ostrów Island.
 In addition, there was a southern and western towers.
 The first one was extended beyond the perimeter of the wall, four-sided with dimensions 4.7 x 4.3 meters, with walls thick at 1.38 meters.
 Its tight interior in the ground floor could only serve as a guard room, additionally reduced in the upper floors by stairs.
 Originally, it was probably a half tower, open from the side of the courtyard and not rising above the level of the perimeter walls.